aspirin2d/bucket/README.md

       }
     ]
   };type=application/json' \
 -F 'video=@/absolute/path/to/source.mp4;type=video/mp4'
+-F 'animation=@/absolute/path/to/source.bin;type=application/octet-stream'
 ```

-If you still prefer to host the file elsewhere, you can skip the `video` field
+If the animation lives behind a URL instead, skip the `animation` form field
-and POST JSON with an `origin_url` (same shape as before).
-The server responds
+and include `"anim_url": "https://example.com/source.bin"` inside the JSON
-with `{ "clips": [...] }` where each entry contains the persisted metadata and
+payload.
+The server responds with `{ "clips": [...] }` where each entry contains
-storage URL.
+the persisted metadata, the clip `url`, and (when applicable) an
+`animation_url` referencing the trimmed binary.
+When hosting both assets remotely, provide both `origin_url` and `anim_url`
+inside the payload to let the ingest workflow download and trim them on demand.